-VOLUNTEERS (All Grade Levels)
+Volunteers (All Grade Levels)

 We appreciate so much the efforts of parent and grandparent volunteers that are willing to serve our district and students.
-If you are interested in volunteering, please contact Minerva Rodriguez, 368-3881, 239 for more information and to complete an application.
+If you are interested in volunteering, please contact the campus secretary for more information and to complete an application.

-WITHDRAWING FROM SCHOOL (All Grade Levels)
+Withdrawing from School (All Grade Levels)